-A portion of the NEO's 2018 compensation consisted of an opportunity for a year-end incentive award based on Company and individual performance in 2018.
+A portion of the NEOs' 2020 compensation consisted of an opportunity for a year-end incentive award based on Company and the NEO's individual performance in 2020.
 This award, if granted, may consist of long-term incentive awards in the form of performance shares and/or RSUs, and a cash incentive award.
-In January 2019, the Committee and the Independent Directors determined to award each NEO performance shares, a cash incentive award and RSUs as recognition of Company and individual performance in 2018.
+In February 2021, the Committee and the Independent Directors determined to award each NEO performance shares, a cash incentive award and RSUs as recognition of Company and NEO individual performance in 2020.